 As a Docker user, there's a high chance you could be utilizing Hyperglance to manage your cloud, and you'd be in good company.
 Our success stories come from all over the globe, including NASA, Vodafone, Cisco, and the U.S. Air Force.

-Hyperglance users quickly come to rely on our powerful and ever-growing suite of cloud management tools, including:
+Hyperglance users quickly come to rely on our powerful suite of cloud management tools, including:

 - Real-time, interactive diagrams of your AWS, Azure & Kubernetes infrastructure

 - Automatic inventory documentation with export options

-- Powerful search capability, across your entire inventory and its metadata
+- Powerful search capability, across your entire inventory (including metadata)

-- Cost management, security & compliance monitoring, and automation/remediation
+- Cloud cost optimization, security & compliance monitoring, and cloud automation & remediation

 For more information, visit hyperglance.com